-John was born at Crich in 1892 but did not live with his parents James and Maria Mellors, but with his uncle and aunt Thomas and Mary Ann Marshall.
+John was born at Crich in 1891 but did not live with his parents James and Maria Mellors, but with his uncle and aunt Thomas and Mary Ann Marshall.
 The records show that his name was recorded as Mellows.
-He married Hannah Beardsley in 1913 while living in Nottinghamshire and enlisted in 1914 at Doncaster.
+He enlisted in 1914 at Doncaster and married Hilda N Daw in the Plympton district during 1916.
 Entering France in May 1915 he was wounded in 1916 and then killed in action on 3rd May 1917 aged twenty-five.
 He was buried at Arras.

 Derbyshire Courier 2 October 1915